hyurl/alar/api.md

 `ModuleProxy.connect(config: string)`), the RPC channel will be bound to an IPC channel.
 Otherwise, the RPC channel will be bound a network channel according to the `host` and `port`.

+By default `timeout` is set `5000`ms. On the client, it works both in connection and IPC requests.
+The client provides internal support of re-connection, if a remote service is disconnected e.g. the server shutdown (even manually), the traffic will be redirected to other online services, and the client will try to reconnect repeatedly in the background (according to `timeout`).

+On the server, the `timeout` is used to set the interval timer of garbage collection.
+Every time the garbage collector runs, it will check if there are any long-time inactive connections, if a connection is inactive longer than `pingTimeout`, then it'll be recycled, and any suspended tasks bound to the connection will be canceled as well.

+The client also uses `pingTimeout` to set the interval timer of ping function, once a PING signal is sent, the server will return a PONG signal and refresh the last active time of the connection (any operation will do that too).
+However if the server failed to response a PONG after `timeout`, the client will think the server is down or something is wrong with the connection, and it will destroy the current connection immediately in order to create a new one.

 # RpcChannel